rehierl/node-tree-outliner/about-sequences.md

 Any section has a node that precedes it (i.e. the section's sectioning element).

-A section is a subsection to the outer section of its sectioning element.
+A section is a subsection to the parent section of its sectioning element.
 Put differently, the outer section of a sectioning element tells the section that is introduced to which section it is a subsection.

 The section of a sectioning root belongs to a document.
 As such, it contributes to the outline (tree of sections) of its document.
-The choice to not include such an inner outline in a document's TOC is a choice by preference, (i.e. not a strict requirement).
+The choice to not include such an inner outline in a document's TOC is a choice by preference, (i.e. not strictly required).

 <!-- ======================================================================= -->
 ## Tag sequence

-The above tree traversal fragment can also be used to produce a sequence of tags:
+Similar to generating the node sequence of a document, the tree traversal fragment can be used to produce **a document's tag sequence**:

 ```
 tagSequenceOf(root) begin